-Substance Abuse And Addiction In Aurora, Illinois
+Drug And Alcohol Addiction In Aurora, Illinois

+The state of Illinois experienced 2,790 overdose deaths in the year 2019.
 Aurora, Illinois, is the largest suburb of Chicago, and the second-largest city in the state.
 The city’s proximity to one of the nation’s largest metropolises greatly impacts the availability of many drugs, making them easier to access and less expensive.
 At the same time, Aurora is close enough to the rural areas of the southern part of Illinois that it also shares many of the same substance abuse patterns that dominate those areas.

 Drug Enforcement In Aurora

 Recent Aurora drug busts have included Opioids like Heroin and Stimulants like Cocaine.
 News headlines covered instances of police seizing “41.47 grams of heroin, 35.93 grams of cocaine, 5.33 grams of marijuana, 2.10 grams of crack Cocaine,” in addition to Xanax and prescription opioids.
 There was also a sum of $1200 of cash found on the scene.
 In another instance, a man faces felony charges after police allegedly found handguns, MDMA, an unlawful amount of cannabis, heroin, and cocaine.
 Perhaps most shockingly, a recent Aurora arrest included 400 to 900 grams of crystal Meth (worth more than $1,000,000) with intent to distribute.

 Heroin And Fentanyl In Aurora